Feasibility Study: California Wool Mill

 1. Wool Inventory and Supply Analysis goal was to inventory and analyze the quantity and quality of California wool for fabric production.
 The target objective was to complete the first ever supply analysis of California wool and inventory at least five percent of the California wool supply.
 The Study Team directly inventoried 1.408 million pounds of raw fiber (44.8 percent of the California wool supply) for its quality (micron count) and quantity (pounds of wool per year).
 Then the Study Team worked with industry experts to determine the optimal uses of California fiber, dividing end use by quality (micron count).

 2. Demand Analysis goal was to calculate the demand for California wool mill products and determine the optimal pricing.
 The target objective was to conduct interviews with at least ten California brands that would be interested in using California produced fabric as part of their supply chain.
 The Study Team conducted interviews with 12 brands that collectively purchase 85 million yards annually, with a total value of $409 million.
-Other information to support the demand analysis is macro market research and consumer trends data.
+Other information to support the demand analysis is macro-market research and consumer trends data.

 3. Operations and Site Feasibility goal was to build a techno-economic model to determine the potential scale and scope of a ‘soil to soil’ fabric processing system based upon the California wool supply.
 The target objective was to create a systems-based design for the California mill; where one part supports the next in a closed loop system and the end of life for Fibershed fabric becomes the compost, fertilizing the rangelands, producing better grass and thus better wool.
 Like an ecosystem, every part is mutually supportive.
 Sourcing data and technical specifications from consultants and engineers, the Study Team has built an economic model that integrates engineering specifications and various scenarios for a closed-loop fabric manufacturing process.
-To better understand these systems and do the research for this model, we traveled to North and South Carolina in June of 2013, engaging engineers and representatives from the wool industry.
-Over the next six months, working closely with Schlumberger, milling equipment manufacturer, waste water engineers, renewable energy experts, and soil scientists, we built an integrated technical-economic model that reflects a highly interconnected system optimized for environmental and financial performance.
+To better understand these systems and do the research for this model, Amber’s team traveled to North and South Carolina in June of 2013, engaging engineers and representatives from the wool industry.
+Over the next six months, working closely with Schlumberger, milling equipment manufacturer, waste water engineers, renewable energy experts, and soil scientists, the team built an integrated technical-economic model that reflects a highly interconnected system optimized for environmental and financial performance.